 Parc Güell is also one of the most important works of Gaudí’s legacy in Barcelona.

-Parque de la Ciutadella
+Parc de la Ciutadella

 Ciutadella Park is not just your average park.
 Centrally located, it’s perfect for peaceful walks, sport acticities and of course, photographies!